CNAG-Biomedical-Informatics/cbicall/docs-site/docs/overview.md

 - validates the **parameters YAML** and compatibility contract before launch
 - resolves **Bash**, **Snakemake**, **Nextflow**, or **Cromwell** workflow backends
+- checks the selected workflow against the **resource catalog** when resources are required
-- records **logs, provenance, run reports, output fingerprints, and run comparisons** when available
+- records **logs, run reports, workflow fingerprints, resource identity, output inventories, normalized VCF hashes, and run comparisons** when available

 ## Pipelines and Backends